École Hexagone is a private institution for higher learning that provides training programmes for careers in IT.

-Payments shall be made by bank transfer to the Company’s account, whose details are:
+Payments shall be made by bank transfer to the Company’s account:

-Students studying on a campus in France can opt for a professional training contract (or apprenticeship contract from October 2021) from the 3rd year onwards.
-They are then employed by the host company and the tuition fees will be paid by the company and may be covered by OPCOs ('operators of skills').
+Students studying on a campus in France can opt for a professional training agreement (or apprenticeship agreement beginning in October 2021) from the third year onwards.
+They are then employed by the host company and the tuition fees are paid by the company and may be covered by OPCOs (“skills operators”).

-This Contract is considered to be automatically terminated if the Client signs a professional training or apprenticeship contract with a third-party company, and SAS HEXAGONE is defined as the training centre in the new tripartite contract.
+This Agreement is considered to be automatically terminated if the Client signs a professional training or apprenticeship agreement with a third-party company, and SAS HEXAGONE is listed as the training centre in the new tripartite agreement.

-A calculation of the number of hours of training provided by the Company to the Client prior to the signing of the new contract will be carried out and invoiced to the Client in proportion to the tuition fees mentioned in the article “Tuition fees and method of payment”.
+The number of hours of training provided by the Company to the Client prior to signing the new agreement will be calculated and invoiced to the Client in proportion to the tuition fees mentioned in the article entitled “Tuition fees and payment methods”.

-If the Company is at that time in credit with the Client, it then undertakes to reimburse the amount due within 30 working days from the date of termination.
+If the Company is indebted to the Client at that time, it undertakes to reimburse the amount due within 30 working days of the date of termination.

-Validation of prior learning (VAE) is possible within the School, and a personalised financial proposal is made according to the candidate's profile and the degree of support required.
+Validation of prior learning (VAE) is possible within the School, and a personalised financial proposal is made according to the Applicant’s profile and the degree of support required.

 Students from outside the European Union wishing to study in France must obtain a long-stay visa and a student residence permit.
 These requests are made exclusively by the Applicant to organisations such as Campus-France.

-To benefit from the School’s support, substantiated by the issue of a pre-registration certificate, the Candidate must have been recognised as eligible, have signed these GTCE and have paid a non-refundable deposit equivalent to one third (1/3) of the tuition fees in addition to the application fee.
+To benefit from the School’s support issued in the form of a pre-registration certificate, the Applicant must be deemed eligible, sign these GTCE and pay a non-refundable deposit equivalent to one third (1/3) of the tuition fees in addition to the application fee.

-The application fee is set at 50 euros and corresponds to the organisation of the admissions tests and the administrative procedures specific to foreign students.
-They can be paid by bank transfer to the above bank details or by credit card.
+The application fee is set at 50 euros and covers the cost of organising the entrance exams and the administrative procedures specific to foreign students.
+It can be paid by bank transfer to the above bank details or by bank card.

-Once the Client has paid the full tuition fees, the Company will issue a final certificate of enrolment, and will confirm the Applicant’s regular enrolment to the French authorities if the latter request this from the Company.
+Once the Client has paid the full tuition fees, the Company will issue an official certificate of enrolment, and will confirm the legality of the Applicant’s enrolment to the French authorities if the latter so request from the Company.

-If the visa application is rejected, the Student can either reapply for a visa (submitting a stronger application for a subsequent year) or follow their training entirely by distance learning, in which case their training will support a new application for the following year with face-to-face tuition.
+If the visa application is rejected, the Student can either reapply for the visa (by submitting a stronger application for a future academic year) or participate in the programme entirely by distance learning, in which case his/her tuition will support a new visa application to study in person the following year.

-Students who have followed a course at SUPINFO/Educinvest up to 2019-2020 benefit from a reduction in their tuition fees valid for the entire duration of their course at École Hexagone: each year then costing 6,000 euros.
+Students who have participated in a programme at SUPINFO/Educinvest through 2019-2020 benefit from a tuition discount valid through the end of his/her studies at École Hexagone, with each subsequent year costing 6,000 euros.
 This clause is only valid for initial training.

-The services offered for sale are described and presented as accurately as possible on the Site.
-Notwithstanding, a minor variation in the presentation of the Services does not engage the responsibility of the Company and does not affect the validity of the sale.
+The services for sale are described and presented as accurately as possible on the Site.
+Nevertheless, a minor change in the presentation of the Services shall not incur the liability of the Company and shall not affect the validity of the sale.

-The Company also reserves the right to correct the content of the Site at any time, without obligation to inform the Client.
+The Company also reserves the right to correct the content on the Site at any time, with no obligation to inform the Client.

-The Client acknowledges that they were able to freely select the Services they wished to purchase and that they had access to a summary of their Order.
+The Client hereby acknowledges that he/she was able to freely select the desired Services and that he/she had access to a summary of his/her Order.

 The Client may modify the Order and correct any errors before accepting it.

-Once the Client has confirmed the summary of the Order, they confirm their acceptance of the Order by signing the aforementioned GTCE.
-The unambiguous phrase “Order with obligation of payment” ensures that the Client explicitly and unreservedly acknowledges their obligation to pay for the Order.
+Once the Client has confirmed the Order summary, he/she accepts the Order by signing these GTCE.
+The unambiguous phrase “Order and promise to pay” ensures that the Client explicitly and unconditionally acknowledges his/her obligation to pay for the Order.

-Once these GTCE have been signed by the Client, the GTCE are deemed to be accepted, and the study contract is validly concluded between the Company and the Client and irrevocably commits them.
+Once these GTCE have been signed by the Client, the GTCE are deemed to be accepted, and the learning agreement irrevocably binding the Company and the Client is in force.

-The Company then sends the Client an Order confirmation by email, containing the details of the summary of the Client’s Order and, where applicable, the invoices.
+The Company then sends the Client an Order confirmation by email with a summary of the Client’s Order and, where applicable, the invoices.

-The Client is consequently required to pay for the Order in accordance with the terms and conditions stipulated in the order summary.
+The Client is subsequently required to pay for the Order in accordance with the terms and conditions stipulated in the order summary.

-Any Order placed and signed by the Client is a firm and definitive commitment that cannot be called into question.
+Any Order placed and signed by the Client is permanently binding and cannot be revoked.

-The Client undertakes to accept any discussion with the Company when the latter considers that an exchange is necessary for the proper performance of the Services covered by the Contract.
-In general, the Client undertakes to cooperate fully with the Company in order to place it in the best possible conditions to perform the services.
+The Client hereby undertakes to accept any discussion with the Company when the latter considers that an exchange is necessary for the proper performance of the Services covered by the Agreement.
+In general, the Client undertakes to cooperate fully with the Company in order to enable it to perform the services under the best possible conditions.

-In this respect, the Client acknowledges that their involvement and cooperation are necessary to ensure the proper performance of the Contract by the Company.
+In this respect, the Client acknowledges that his/her involvement and cooperation are necessary to ensure the proper execution of the Agreement by the Company.

-In the case of an event likely to delay the execution of the Service, the Party concerned by the event must inform the other Party without delay by any means of communication appropriate to the urgency of the situation.
-The Client may not blame the Company for a delay in the performance of the Service if they delay or refuse to communicate information essential to the performance of the Service.
+In the event of a probable delay in the execution of the Service, the Party concerned by the event must inform the other Party immediately by any means of communication appropriate in view of the urgency of the situation.
+The Company shall be held harmless for delays in the performance of the Service should the Client fail or refuse to communicate information required to perform the Service in time.

-If the Client does not cooperate with the Company, the Client may not hold the Company responsible for any failure to perform the Services covered by this Agreement.
+Should the Client fail to cooperate with the Company, the former shall hold the Company harmless for any failure to perform the Services covered by this Agreement.

-Given the nature of the products and services sold and offered by the Company, the Client acknowledges and accepts that they are subject to an obligation of cooperation with the Company.
+Given the nature of the products and services sold and offered by the Company, the Client hereby acknowledges and accepts that he/she is subject to an obligation to cooperate with the Company.

-In this respect, the Client acknowledges that they are subject to an obligation of result with regard to the requests sent to them by the Company in order to enable the latter to carry out the Services ordered by the Client.
+As such, the Client acknowledges that he/she is subject to an obligation to address matters drawn to his/her attention by the Company in order to enable the latter to carry out the Services ordered by the Client.
 The Client’s cooperation with the Company is therefore crucial to the proper performance of the Services.

-In addition to the above obligations, the Client also undertakes to pay the agreed price within the agreed time.
+In addition to the aforementioned obligations, the Client also undertakes to pay the agreed price within the agreed time frame.

-The Company shall take all appropriate measures to ensure that the Client is provided with the Services in optimum conditions.
-However, it shall not, under any circumstances, be held liable for any non-performance or poor performance of all or part of the services provided for in the contract, which is attributable either to the Client, or to the unforeseeable and insurmountable act of a third party outside the contract, or to a case of force majeure as defined by Article 1218 of the French Civil Code and the applicable case law.
+The Company shall take all appropriate measures to ensure that the Client is provided with the Services under optimum conditions.
+However, it shall not be held liable under any circumstances for any non-performance or poor performance of all or part of the services provided for in the Agreement which may be attributable either to the Client, or to the unforeseeable and insurmountable act of a third party outside the Agreement, or to a case of force majeure as defined by Article 1218 of the French Civil Code and applicable case law.

-More generally, if the Company’s liability were to be incurred, it could not under any circumstances agree to compensate the Client for indirect damage or damage whose existence or quantum would not be established by evidence.
+More generally, should the Company’s liability be incurred, it could not under any circumstances agree to compensate the Client for indirect losses or damage whose existence or quantum is not demonstrated with evidence.

-It is expressly stipulated that the Company shall not be held liable in any way whatsoever if the Client’s computer equipment or electronic mailbox rejects, for example as a result of anti-spam software, the electronic mail sent by the Company, including but not limited to the copy of the payment receipt and the Order summary.
-In addition, the Company shall not be liable for any failure to host data due to technical defects beyond the Company’s control.
+It is expressly stipulated that the Company shall not be held liable in any way whatsoever should the Client’s computer equipment or electronic mailbox reject the emails sent by the Company, including but not limited to the copy of the payment receipt and the Order summary (e.g. as a result of anti-spam software).
+In addition, the Company shall not be held liable for any failure to host data due to technical defects beyond the Company’s control.

 The Company attaches great importance to protecting privacy and takes all necessary measures to ensure the confidentiality and security of Clients’ personal data.